memgraph/odin/README.md

 6. **Plugin Usage:**

     - The ODIN plugin is now installed and active.
 You can access its features through the Obsidian interface.

-## Features

-Most features are accessible through the `Graph Prompt view` button in the menu opened by clicking the `Expand` button in the right upper corner of Obsidian.

-1. Prompt Bar for LLM Queries

-- ODIN integrates Large Language Models (LLMs) into Obsidian using LangChain, allowing you to ask questions about the data stored in your knowledge graph right from the prompt bar.

-2. Graph Visualization

-- `Vault view` will give you a comprehensive understanding of your notes and knowledge by visualizing your entire Obsidian vault as a dynamic knowledge graph.
-- Switch between `Vault view` and `File view` to get a detailed visualization of specific files.
-- By clicking nodes in the `File view` you will get highlighted sentences thematically connected to that node in your editor.

-3. Dropdown Menu Functions

-Right click on the highlighted text in the editor to access the following features:

-- **Generate questions**: Extract thought-provoking questions from your markdown files, encouraging deeper contemplation and critical thinking.

-- **Link prediction**: Automatically generate links to other markdown files in your vault that are thematically connected to the highlighted text, enriching your notes with relevant references.

-- **Node suggestion**: Access thematically connected nodes related to the highlighted text, fostering meaningful connections and comprehensive understanding of your information.